Patchmonk/Simple-Renpy-Inventory/README.md

 **Despite its simplicity, it possesses a surprising amount of power, suitable for creating engaging simple games.
 Additionally, I developed an advanced version  with more features like unlocking slots stacking items, and much more.
 You are welcome to explore my other repositories for more.
 This project is just a small part of the grand scheme of learning and creation.
 If you'd like to expand your knowledge and experience, please consider this venture a stepping stone.
 Here's to growth, innovation, and the joy of creation.
 Cheers!**

+Here is the enhanced version of this inventory if you are interested: [Enhanced Renpy Inventory](https://github.com/Patchmonk/Enhanced-Renpy-Inventory)

 ![screenshot0009](https://github.com/user-attachments/assets/a9074843-8cbe-4425-842c-41d3b11a33aa)